-This bulletin applies to all licensed pharmacies and prescribers enrolled in the Medical Assistance (MA) Program and providing services in the fee-for-service delivery system.
-Providers rendering services in the MA managed care delivery system should address any questions related to Growth Hormones to the appropriate managed care organization.
+This bulletin applies to all licensed pharmacies and prescribers enrolled in the Medical Assistance (MA) Program.
+The guidelines to determine the medical necessity of Growth Hormones will be utilized in the fee-for-service delivery system and by the MA managed care organizations (MCOs) in Physical Health HealthChoices and Community HealthChoices.
+Providers rendering services in the MA managed care delivery system should address any questions related to the prior authorization of Growth Hormones to the appropriate MCO.